 There’s a widely held saying — “Too much of anything is bad”.
 This concept applies even to staging for real estate photography.
 You need to show some space when marketing your home.
 However, showing more than necessary space could alter the desired motive.
 Remember that your intention is for prospective buyers to fall in love, aspire to live there, and can imagine their family in that home.

 When you go extreme by showing way too much space, the home may appear lifeless, cold, and sterile.
 This is not exactly an emotion you want prospects to feel.
-People don’t just buy houses: they are buying homes; and they are buying lifestyles!
+People don’t just buy houses: they are buying homes, and they are buying lifestyles!

 3. Too much space easily shows the flaws in a room

 Nothing in life is perfect.
 Some people are often opinionated based on certain personal factors.
-We can relate to showing too much space during marketing your home for sale to walking around unclad.
+We can relate to showing too much space during the marketing of your home for sale to walking around unclad.
 Prospective buyers may discover a lot of hidden flaws.
 This is not to debunk making your home neat, clean, and bright.

-It is just a reminder that no matter how much work you have input, you should not expect a 100% perfection.
+It is just a reminder that no matter how much work you have input, you should not expect 100% perfection.
 Some prospects could be tough, giving thought to every single detail.
 A tiny crack in the ceiling’s corner, some damp under the window frame, a blemish on the wall.
 It may surprise you.
 You do not want your prospective buyers to focus on the negative elements in the room, do you?

 How to Tackle Excess Spacing When Marketing Your Home for Sale